MySolace/SpikeTeamNotifier/README.md

     password: admin
     ```

-* Navigate to [YOUR APP ROOT]/admin/admin/edit and change your email address and password as you see fit.
+* Once logged in, navigate to [YOUR APP ROOT]/admin/admin/edit and change your email address and password as you see fit.
+Make sure to edit the default settings at [YOUR APP ROOT]/settings, too.

 * Get started developing!

 API Documentation
 -----------------

-Documentation of this app can be found at [app root]/(app_dev.php)/api/doc/, provided via the Nelmio API Doc Bundle: https://github.com/nelmio/NelmioApiDocBundle
+Documentation of this app can be found at [app root]/api/doc/, provided via the Nelmio API Doc Bundle: https://github.com/nelmio/NelmioApiDocBundle